rclarkem/Vote-Smart/README.md

 ## Code Style
 [![JavaScript Style Guide](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)

+## Technologies
+* Vanilla Javascript for the Front-end
+* Rails API for the Back-end
+* PostgreSQL as a backend Database-API
+* Fetching data to the backend
+* Plain CSS and BootstrapCDN
+* Animate.CSS for animations

 ## Purpose

 This project allows users to see who their federal and local representatives are based on their address.